Got a Question?

 Furthermore, India's dependence on imports for key EV components makes it difficult to achieve economies of scale and bring down the cost of EVs on par with conventional vehicles.
 Consumer scepticism and lack of awareness about EVs are also factors that are hindering their adoption in the Indian market.

-The electric vehicle (EV) market in India has shown impressive growth in vehicle sales past year (2022).
-The 999,849 EVs sold in 2022 represent a significant 210% year-over-year increase over the 322,871 units sold in 2021.
+The electric vehicle (EV) market in India has shown impressive growth in vehicle sales past year (2023).
+The 1.53 million EVs sold in 2023 represent a significant 50% year-over-year increase over the million units sold in 2022.
 The two- and three-wheeler markets were responsible for the majority of the growth.
 As they are leading the sales of electric vehicles in India because they are cheaper than electric passenger cars or large commercial vehicles.

 India made a commitment to reduce its carbon footprint by 33–55% below 2005 levels by 2030 at COP21.
 With road transportation accounting for 80% of consumption, India's transportation sector has become the third-largest oil consumer in the world as a result of the exponential rise in automotive adoption in the nation over the previous ten years.
 The shift to more environmentally friendly mobility solutions in the transportation sector can be extremely important for achieving the GHG emission target agreed upon under NDC (Nationally determined contributions).